SparkCoder/I-think-I-am-going-to-die/README.md

 Keep running and maintain your speed otherwise the bomb will start to go off as you lose health.

 Collect the energy drink to increase stamina otherwise you'll slow down.

+If you stop and the health bar drops to zero, the bomb explodes and you die.

+Keep running to get the highest score possible
 ___
 Made for **LudemDare 46**